Juana Inés de la Cruz: Early life

+Later described as a child prodigy, Sor Juana was educated at home at the Hacienda de Papaya, being exposed to Latin and Nahuatl, and learning philosophy, and mathematics.
+She was given free access to her grandfather's private library, the wide array of which lended itself well to her self-taught studies.

 During her childhood, Inés often hid in the hacienda chapel to read her grandfather's books from the adjoining library, something forbidden to girls.
 By the age of three, she had learned how to read and write Latin.
 By the age of five, she reportedly could do accounts.
 At age eight, she composed a poem on the Eucharist.
 By adolescence, Inés had mastered Greek logic, and at age thirteen she was teaching Latin to young children.
-She also learned the Aztec language of Nahuatl and wrote some short poems in that language.
+For long it was thought that she also learned Nahuatl, an Aztec language, and wrote short poems in that language as a child, but this has been challenged by more recent scholarship.

 In 1664, at the age of 16, Inés was sent to live in Mexico City.
-She even asked her mother's permission to disguise herself as a male student so that she could enter the university there, without success.
-Without the ability to obtain formal education, Juana continued her studies privately.
-Her family's influential position had gained her the position of lady-in-waiting at the colonial viceroy's court, where she came under the tutelage of the Vicereine Donna Eleonora del Carretto, member of one of Italy's most illustrious families, and wife of the Viceroy of New Spain Don Antonio Sebastián de Toledo, Marquis of Mancera.
+She asked her mother's permission to disguise herself as a male student so that she could enter the university there, without success.
+Without the ability to obtain a formal education, Juana continued her studies privately.
+Her family's influential position had gained her the position of lady-in-waiting at the colonial viceroy's court, where she came under the tutelage of the Vicereine Donna Eleonora del Carretto, a member of one of Italy's most prominent families, and wife of the Viceroy of New Spain Don Antonio Sebastián de Toledo, Marquis of Mancera.
 The viceroy Marquis de Mancera, wishing to test the learning and intelligence of the 17-year-old, invited several theologians, jurists, philosophers, and poets to a meeting, during which she had to answer many questions unprepared and explain several difficult points on various scientific and literary subjects.
 The manner in which she acquitted herself astonished all present and greatly increased her reputation.
 Her literary accomplishments garnered her fame throughout New Spain.
 She was much admired in the viceregal court, and she received several proposals of marriage, which she declined.

+After joining a nunnery in 1667, Sor Juana began writing poetry and prose dealing with such topics as love, women's rights, and religion.
+She turned her nun's quarters into a salon, visited by New Spain's female intellectual elite, including Doña Eleonora del Carreto, Marchioness of Mancera, and Doña Maria Luisa Gonzaga, Countess of Paredes de Nava, both Vicereines of the New Spain, among others.
+Her criticism of misogyny and the hypocrisy of men led to her condemnation by the Bishop of Puebla, and in 1694 she was forced to sell her collection of books and focus on charity towards the poor.
+She died the next year, having caught the plague while treating her sisters.